 Jesus will return to fully restore us and creation.

 Jesus will also save us from the presence of sin in the future.
 Jesus promised that he will return again and when he does, he will judge all humankind.
 Those who did not surrender their lives to him as their Lord will experience an eternity separated from God with no hope of reconciliation or liberation from spiritual death.
 Those who did trust in him will experience an eternity of sinlessness.
 In the present, we are given power to defeat sin but it is a battle.
 When Jesus returns, he will vanquish sin and death so that they are no more.

 What's your response?

 The Bible says that if we trust in Jesus as our Lord - our King - that we will be saved from the penalty of death we deserve.
 God has made a way for us to be reconciled with him by offering forgiveness.
 The way we accept that forgivness is by receiving Jesus as the King of our lives.
 This means everything we are and everything we have is surrendered to him as our King.
 We live a life pleasing to him.
 When we do this - when we turn from going our own way to follow his way and embrace him as our King - we are saved from the penalty we deserve for not loving God with all we have.

 Do you see that you have turned your back on God and that you are experiencing spiritual death?
 Do you feel restless?
 Do you feel separated from something or someone bigger than yourself that you can't seem to fully connect with?
 Find life and rest in Jesus.
 Surrender your life to him.

 If you have any questions, don't hestitate to contact Pastor Mitch by filling out our contact form.
-You can also email him at email@example.com or you can call him at 847-343-4500.
+You can also email him at email@example.com or you can call the church office phone at 815-575-9224.